Ignasi Ribó: Habitat-Nation Theory

 the community of individuals (inhabitants) who share a way of being, due to the confluence of genetically and socially acquired dispositions (habits), as well as the set of strategies, practices and institutions (forms of habitation) that allow them to adapt to (inhabit) a given natural environment (habitat) in a sustainable manner, thanks to the bonds of autonomy, reciprocity and friendship.

 In his book, Ribó applies this theory to support the view that a sustainable world system can only be achieved by developing political communities of smaller size than the large states of the modern era.
-According to this analysis, existing small nations like Denmark, Ireland or the Netherlands, but also emerging small nations, like Scotland, Catalonia or Bayern, are better prepared to establish democratic, prosperous and sustainable polities, particularly when they are able to form effective confederations at a continental level.
+According to this analysis, existing small nations like Denmark, Ireland or the Netherlands, but also emerging small nations, like Scotland, Catalonia or Bavaria, are better prepared to establish democratic, prosperous and sustainable polities, particularly when they are able to form effective confederations at a continental level.

 In Michael Menser's opinion, "Ribó’s combination of classic figures, moral argument, and contemporary politics is a welcome and timely contribution to ecological and political theory".

 According to Guy Lancaster, "Habitat is the sort of work that has fallen out of favour these days—an imaginative prescription for creating the best of all possible worlds.
 In addition, Ribó manages to propose a sense of community that expands beyond the boundaries of the homo sapiens species without resorting to the mysticism of bioregionalists or Gaia hypothesis adherents."